matfish2/vue-formular/README.md

 [![npm version](https://badge.fury.io/js/vue-formular.svg)](https://badge.fury.io/js/vue-formular) [![Build Status](https://travis-ci.org/matfish2/vue-formular.svg?branch=master)](https://travis-ci.org/matfish2/vue-formular)

+Note: As of version 0.9.6 Fields no longer have to be direct children of `vf-form` and can be nested in other components as many levels deep as you want.

 This vue.js package offers a comperhensive solution for HTML form management, including presentation, validation and (optional) AJAX submission.
 The presentation is based on [Bootstrap's form component](http://getbootstrap.com/css/#forms).